dongvt/data-structures/3-tree.md

 7
 ```
 >### Quick overview of a stack
 >This algorithm is the base for `depth first search` algorithm.
-The informaiton about this algorithm in [wikipedia](hhttps://en.wikipedia.org/wiki/Depth-first_search) says we need to use a `stack`.
+The information about this algorithm in [wikipedia](hhttps://en.wikipedia.org/wiki/Depth-first_search) says we need to use a `stack`.
 Indeed, we are using a hidden stack here.
-Which is a section of the memory where each recursion call is stored and then poped when a function ends.
+Which is a section of the memory where each recursion call is stored when the function si called and deleted when that function ends.
 This is a long topic out of the scope of this tutorial.
 If you are curious check [this](https://www.geeksforgeeks.org/memory-layout-of-c-program/) out.

 Continuing with our output the result is just a way we have to `traverse` the tree and the example above is called `preorder traversal`.
 It is simple to understand, we are just printing all the elements at the root then left of the tree and then the elements at the right, here in illustration: